Emergency assistance from Des Moines and Polk County Salvation Army.

-Many people are struggling in this current economic environment.
 The Salvation Army in Des Moines can help families that are facing an emergency due to a job loss, medical emergency, or unexpected crisis.
-They can coordinate emergency, short term financial assistance along with longer term self-sufficiency services and advice.
-Salvation Army case management and social services are wide ranging and provide support to thousands of local individuals per year.
+They can coordinate emergency, short term financial assistance for rent, groceries, and utility bills along with longer term self-sufficiency services and advice.
+They also offer free stuff in Polk County, including food, school supplies, meals, and also Christmas toys during the holiday.
+Salvation Army case management and social services in the Des Moines Iowa region are wide ranging and provide support to thousands of local individuals per year.

 An infant center operates in the county.
 It provides various services and assistance to families with young children, babies, or infants.
 Programs will offer emergency supply of infant formula and food.
 Supplies include disposable diapers, car seats, booster seats, breast pump, and even items such as Play & Pack play yards.

 Free meals and food is offered to the homeless and very poor.
 Most Tuesday and Friday mornings the Salvation Army's uses their emergency disaster services mobile canteen to help these individuals.
 The unit is dispatched and it follows a route of the inner city of Des Moines offering a hot breakfast to the homeless and also poor/near homeless.